 Bird Interpretive Center is a gallery on local and migratory bird species recorded from Fraser's Hill, housed within the Sports Complex opposite Puncak Inn Hotel at the town roundabout.
 Free to enter, the center is open on weekends from 10am to 7pm, perched on top floor.
 On weekdays, visitors may request the Puncak Inn staff to open its doors.

 Popular bird watching spots include secluded roads, such as those running around the Gap, towards Jeriau and High Pines, as well as jungle walks like Hemmant and Bishop trails.
-Many birdwatchers also make the journey to participate in Fraser's Hill International Bird Race, held annully since 1988.
-Teams from around the world compete with locals to sight, identify and record as many bird species as possible.
+Many birdwatchers also make the journey to participate in Fraser's Hill International Bird Race, held annually since 1988.
+Teams from around the world compete with locals to record as many bird species as possible.